crossplane/crossplane/docs/reference/composition.md

     # It's good practice to provide a unique name for each entry.
 Note that
     # this identifies the resources entry within the Composition - it's not
     # the name the CloudSQLInstance.
 The 'name' field will be required in a
-    # future release of Crossplane.
+    # future version of this API.
   - name: cloudsqlinstance

     # The 'base' template for the CloudSQLInstance Crossplane will create.
     # You can use the base template to specify fields that never change, or
     # default values for fields that may optionally be patched over.
+Bases must
+    # be a valid Crossplane resource - a Managed Resource, Composite Resource,
+    # or a ProviderConfig.
     base:
       apiVersion: database.gcp.crossplane.io/v1beta1
       kind: CloudSQLInstance